 Yesterday, with a couple of thousand other folk at MCM London Comic Con, I saw what I was reliably told were the first thirty-eight minutes of the upcoming Sony animation Spider-Man: Into The Spider-Verse.
 Indeed it was everything that led up to the scene that was shown after the credits in Venom.
-So, it told, I’ve probably watched the first 5 minutes or so.
+So, all told, I've probably watched the first 45 minutes or so.

 I'm not sure what is spoiler and what isn't, I'll try not to spoil any big plot twists, but if you want to go in virgin fresh, then stop reading now.
 Come back once it's been shown and you can tell me how many of my assumptions I got wrong.

 So much of this is pulled from the Ultimate Spider-Man comics by Brian Bendis and the Spiderverse comics written by Dan Slott.
 And rather than just lifting the plot and throwing away the comics, comic books play an integral part in this comic.
 To the extent that the movie begins with the familar label, 'Approved By The Comics Code'.
 This is a world in which there is a Spider-Man but also Spider-Man comics, The True Tales Of Spider-Man and The Amazing Spider-Man with very familiar covers telling a further-fictionalised version if the Spider-Man story.